2011 OPERA faster-than-light neutrino anomaly

-In March 2012, the co-located ICARUS experiment reported neutrino velocities consistent with the speed of light in the same short-pulse beam OPERA had measured in November 2011.
-ICARUS used a partly different timing system from OPERA and measured seven different neutrinos.
-In addition, the Gran Sasso experiments BOREXINO, ICARUS, LVD and OPERA all measured neutrino velocity with a short-pulsed beam in May, and obtained agreement with the speed of light.

-On June 8, 2012, CERN research director Sergio Bertolucci declared on behalf of the four Gran Sasso teams, including OPERA, that the speed of neutrinos is consistent with that of light.
+On June 8, 2012, after further research and analysis, CERN research director Sergio Bertolucci declared that the speed of neutrinos is consistent with that of light.
 The press release, made from the 25th International Conference on Neutrino Physics and Astrophysics in Kyoto, states that the original OPERA results were wrong, due to equipment failures.

 On July 12, 2012, OPERA updated their paper by including the new sources of errors in their calculations.
 They found agreement of neutrino speed with the speed of light.

-Neutrino speeds "consistent" with the speed of light are expected given the limited accuracy of experiments to date.
-Neutrinos have small but nonzero mass, and so special relativity predicts that they must propagate at speeds lower than that of light.
-Nonetheless, known neutrino production processes impart energies far higher than the neutrino mass scale, and so almost all neutrinos are ultrarelativistic, propagating at speeds very close to that of light.

 Detection

 The experiment created a form of neutrinos, muon neutrinos, at CERN's older SPS accelerator, on the Franco–Swiss border, and detected them at the LNGS lab in Gran Sasso, Italy.
 OPERA researchers used common-view GPS, derived from standard GPS, to measure the times and place coordinates at which the neutrinos were created and detected.
 As computed, the neutrinos' average time of flight turned out to be less than what light would need to travel the same distance in vacuum.
 In a two-week span up to November 6, the OPERA team repeated the measurement with a different way of generating neutrinos, which helped measure travel time of each detected neutrino separately.
 This eliminated some possible errors related to matching detected neutrinos to their creation time.

 The OPERA collaboration stated in their initial press release that further scrutiny and independent tests were necessary to definitely confirm or refute the results.